SrainApp/srain/src/sirc_real/README.rst

 Srain IRC Library
 =================

-A thread-safed, event-driven IRC Library for Srain.
+An event-driven IRC Library for Srain.